noir-lang/noir/docs/docs/index.md

 ## Libraries

 Noir does not currently have an official package manager.
-You can find a list of available Noir libraries in the [awesome-noir repo here](https://github.com/noir-lang/awesome-noir#libraries).
+You can find a list of some of the available Noir libraries in the [awesome-noir repo here](https://github.com/noir-lang/awesome-noir#libraries).

 Some libraries that are available today include: